 |Opening hours||7 days a week, 10:00-17:00|

-Schönbrunn (“beautiful spring”) was popular hunting and recreational area for royals, long before anything was built there.
-The original idea was to build hunting lodge, but gradually project grew to become a massive palace, which took its final shape and style in 18th century.
+Schönbrunn (“beautiful spring”) was a popular hunting and recreational area for royals, long before anything was built there.
+The original idea was to build a hunting lodge, but gradually project grew to become a massive palace, which took its final shape and style in the 18th century.

-Both palace and gardens are part of UNESCO World Heritage since 1996 and property is managed by Schloss Schönbrunn Kultur und Betriebsges company, owned by Republic of Austria.
+Both palace and gardens are part of UNESCO World Heritage since 1996 and the property is managed by Schloss Schönbrunn Kultur und Betriebsges company, owned by the Republic of Austria.

-Palace was a host to many historical events, such as The Congress of Vienna, which was hosted in the Grand Gallery in years 1814/15, and Emperor Charles I signed renounced from state affairs in 1918 and subsequently dethroned in 1919.
-Mozart was visiting the palace as a six year old and already a child musical prodigy of the era.
+Palace was a host to many historical events, such as The Congress of Vienna, which was hosted in the Grand Gallery in the years 1814/15, and Emperor Charles I signed renouncement from state affairs in 1918 and subsequently dethroned in 1919.
+Mozart was visiting the palace as a six-year-old and already a child musical prodigy of the era.